Rzuwik/Impostor-Server/docs/Writing-a-plugin.md

 ### Quick

-Install the `Impostors.Ga.Api` NuGet package.
+Install the `Impostoor.Api` NuGet package.
 Make sure to get a prerelease if you are writing a plugin for a dev release of the server.

 ### Visual Studio